Michael Paycer — Cassiopeia constellation astronomy notes

 NGC 457Open cluster~7,900 ly"Owl Cluster" or "ET Cluster"; distinctive shape

 In autumn evenings, Cassiopeia is nearly overhead.
 In spring, it sits lower in the north while the Big Dipper is high.
-Either way, the W shape is unmistakable once you've seen it once.
+Either way, the W shape is unmistakable once you have seen it.

 Quick Reference